 - Increased well-being

-- Improved appetite, sleeping patterns, energy level and ability to concentrate
+- Improved sleeping patterns and energy level

 Your hemodialysis care team monitors your treatment to make sure you're getting the right amount of hemodialysis to remove enough wastes from your blood.
 Your weight and blood pressure are monitored very closely before, during and after your treatment.
 About once a month, you'll receive these tests: